valekatoz/Belullama/README.md

 ## Introduction

-Belullama is a custom app for CasaOS that integrates the functionalities of Ollama and Open WebUI.
+Belullama is a custom app for CasaOS (optional) that integrates the functionalities of Ollama and Open WebUI.
 It provides a comprehensive solution for creating and managing conversational AI applications on your own local server.
 With Belullama, you can leverage the power of large language models and enjoy a user-friendly interface for seamless interaction.

 ## Features